subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-7/detect-7_description.md

 3. Enumerate SMSTemp directory
 4. Spider .var extensions, which likely contain PXE boot configuration variables

 Different tooling will conduct step 2. differently.
-For example, sccmhunter's `smb` module will search and access the `\\*\REMINST\` share path prior to connecting to `SMSTemp` directory, where as pxethiefy will utilize the `\\*\IPC$\winreg` named pipe to connect to `SMSTemp`.
+For example, sccmhunter's `smb` module will search and access the `\\.\REMINST\` share path prior to connecting to `SMSTemp` directory.
+In contrast, pxethiefy will utilize the `\\.\IPC$\winreg` named pipe to connect to `SMSTemp`.
 No one method is "stealthier" than the other, as there are opportunities for detection with either connection choice.
 ### PXEThief Exmaple:
 ```
 root@DEBIAN:/home/labadmin/PXEThief# python pxethief.py 2 192.168.57.50